YaoYinYing/rosetta_finder/README.md

 - **Platform Support**: Supports Linux and macOS operating systems.
 - **Customizable Search Paths**: Allows specification of custom directories to search.
 - **Structured Binary Representation**: Uses a dataclass to encapsulate binary attributes.
+- **Command-Line Shortcut**: Provides a quick way to find binaries via the command line.
+- **Available on PyPI**: Installable via `pip` without the need to clone the repository.
 - **Unit Tested**: Includes tests for both classes to ensure functionality.

 ## Naming Convention